syncfusion/xamarin.android-docs/xamarin-android/SfImageEditor/Localization.md

 ---
-layout : post
+layout: post
+title: Localization of Syncfusion SfImageEditor control
-title : Localization of ImageEditor description : How to Localize the contents of SfImageEditor control. platform : xamarin.android control : ImageEditor documentation : ug
+description: This section describes how to Localize the contents of SfImageEditor control for Xamarin.Android platform
+platform: xamarin.android
+control: ImageEditor
+documentation : ug
 ---